052223-java-angular/Nidal-P1-Backend/README.md

 - Implementing a recommendation system based on user's previous purchases
 - Adding an admin role that can add, remove, or modify breeders.
-- Showing the most selling breeders.
-- showing the high rated breeders.

-- User able to see reserved pet with reserved label on their page.

 ## Tech Stacks